-2. The further descriptions of the examination parts referred to in paragraph 1, including obligatory practicals, as stated in the most recent version of the study guide of the institute, the course books of the study programme and the HEPL-master thesis manual, constitute an integral part of these Teaching and Examination Regulations, without prejudice to the other provisions set out in these regulations.
+2. The further descriptions of the examination parts referred to in paragraph 1, including obligatory practicals, as stated in the most recent version of the study guide of the School, the course books of the study programme and the HEPL-master thesis manual, constitute an integral part of these Teaching and Examination Regulations, without prejudice to the other provisions set out in these regulations.

-&lt;sup>2 HE Students choose at least one course (5 cr) from the courses with \\
+1 HE Students choose at least one course (5 cr) from the courses with